cybercongress/cybercongress/.github/CONTRIBUTING.md

 Want to contributing to Congress?
 Awesome!
 We love contributions from everyone.
 Let's us propose you the best ways for contributing.
 It's provides your help really useful!

+This guide explains how to:

+- Get started
+- Development workflow
+- Get help if you encounter trouble

 ## Opening issues

-Open an issue to report bugs or to propose new features.
+**Open an issue** to report bugs or to propose new features.
 Also we propose to you using our issue templates according to problem types.

 >Note: the problem will be solved as quickly as it is clearly described.

+## Development workflow

+>ToDo.
+Customize it according to your project.

 ## Proposing pull request

 Pull requests are very welcome.